Association

 The Sub-Committee collects and reviews information in Japan in a timely manner, mainly regarding practical aspects of examination and appeal by JPO as needed, with paying attention to the trends after the revision of the Patent Act or the Examination Guidelines, to provide member companies with results of these activities.
 Hearing opinions from member companies, the Sub-Committee submits requests and opinions to JPO or other relevant administrative organizations in cooperation with Intellectual Property Study Group of PMAT, as necessary.

-The Sub-Committee also collects pharmaceuticals and healthcare related information as well as precedents and theories related to a patent law in each overseas country, and conduct research and analysis on the information.
+The Sub-Committee also collects pharmaceuticals and healthcare related information as well as precedents and theories related to a patent law in each overseas country, and conducts research and analysis on the information.
 It identifies issues that the pharmaceutical industry in Japan has been facing in recent years, and proposes actions to them. - Patent Information Sub-Committee

-The Sub-Committee is suspended due to the lack of member companies wishing to participate in it. - Trademark Sub-Committee
+The Sub-Committee is suspended due to the lack of committee member companies wishing to participate in it. - Trademark Sub-Committee

 7.Medical Information Service Study Group